blitz-js/blitz/packages/generator/README.md

 Creating a new generator requires a new `Generator` subclass inside of `src/generators`, and potentially a new template in `templates` if the generator generates net-new files.
 For templates, we use our own templating language.
 Each variable in a template surrounded by `__` (e.g. `__modelName__`) will be replaced with the corresponding value in the object returned from `Generator::getTemplateValues`.
 This type of replacement works in filenames as well.

 The generator framework also supports conditional code generation, similar to other common templating languages like handlebars.
 All model variables are exposed via `process.env` and can be used in conditional statements.
-The generator wil not evaluate any expressions in the conditional, so the condition must be evaluated in the generator class and passed as a variable to the template.
+The generator will not evaluate any expressions in the conditional, so the condition must be evaluated in the generator class and passed as a variable to the template.
 Both `if else` and ternary statements are supported, and for `if` statements no `else` is required:

 ```js
 // VALID